rackerlabs/support-how-to/content/cloud-networks/removing-networks-from-a-cloud-server.md

 ### Limitations

-You cannot remove PublicNet or ServiceNet from Cloud Servers within an account which are of the Managed Operations service level.
+You cannot remove PublicNet or ServiceNet from Cloud Servers with an account on the **Managed Operations** service level.

 If you remove your Cloud Server from PublicNet, it no longer has access to the Internet and some Rackspace products and services.
 If you remove